 At von Tighe Haus, we will only breed dogs who have been proven breed worthy.

-All of our breeding stock is registered with an FCI approved registry (CKC / AKC).
-We adhere to the standards set forth by the SV (German Shepherd Club of Germany) and all the dog we breed have;
+All of our breeding stock is registered with an FCI approved registry (Canadian Kennel Club / American Kennel Club).
+We adhere to the standards set forth by the SV (German Shepherd Club of Germany) and all our breeding dogs have;

-This is the minimum required from any dog or bitch before it will be bred.
+This is the minimum required from any of our dogs or bitches before they will be bred.
 Our breeding dogs are also:

-Requirements for the use of our stud dogs include working title (IPO or HGH), Certified H/E (OFA, a-stamp or PennHip), & Brucellosis Test.
+Requirements for the use of our stud dogs include working title (IPO/IGP or HGH), Certified H/E (OFA, a-stamp or PennHip), & Brucellosis Test.

-There is also much more we look for in our breeding dogs; temperament, biddability & drive are three important parts of a German Shepherd Dog that are not as easily assessed by the above Health Testing.
+There is also much more we look for in our breeding dogs; temperament, biddability & drive are three important parts of a German Shepherd Dog that are not assessed by the above Health Testing.
 Conformation and Working Titles are important - but they only make up part of the package.
-All breeders have preferences - some breed for sport (high drive), some unfortunately breed for pets - we like a dog that is well balanced, stable, easy to live with yet has the drive & eagerness to work.
+All breeders have preferences - some breed for sport, some unfortunately breed for pets - we like a dog that is well balanced, stable, easy to live with yet has the drive & eagerness to work.

 We train, trial and live with our dogs.
 We know them inside and out!